esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 No additional steps required, the modules that are using LDAP are very customizable, so they can be configured to support existsing schemas.

-# Choosing a database for MongooseIM

-Here is some general advice on the use of databases.

-* Redis - A fantastic choice for storing live data.
-It's highly scalable and it can be easily shared by multiple MongooseIM nodes.
-Additionally, Redis' great performance make it an excellent choice for storing `users session` data.
-Let's speed up.

-* Mnesia - as a highly available and distributed database we also recommend Mnesia for storing `users session` data.
-Due to the fact that it's an Erlang-based database, it's the default persistance option for most modules in MongooseIM.
-Join the cluster.

-* RDBMS/ODBC - MongooseIM has a strong backend support for relational databases.
-Considering the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) they usually guarantees both availability and consistency which is a great choice for regular MongooseIM use cases and features like `privacy lists`, `vcards`, `roster`, `private storage`, `last activity` and `message archive`.
-Never loose your data.

-* Riak KV - If you're planning to deploy a really big cluster then consider Riak KV as a potential backend solution.
-It offers high availability and fault tolerance which is excatly what you need for your distributed MongooseIM architecture.
-Use Riak KV with `rosters`, `private storage`, `vcards` or `last activity`.
-Make it big.

-* Cassandra -  since it aims to store large amounts of data, in comparison to some ODBC databases, it's good alternative for the`message archive` which is usually the biggest persistent component in MongooseIM.
-Archive everything.